bocoup/webpack-workshop/content/00-core/02-webpack-loaders/content/00-webpack-loaders.md

 ???

-Each loader is separated with a `!` and listed before the resource being required. ...
+Each loader is separated with a `!` and listed before the resource being required. [webpack1] allowed skipping `-loader`...

 --